FrancesCoronel/dotfiles/README.md

 ## Usage

-If you decide to utilize or folk these configurations, please make sure to give me some kudos as I have done with the folks that have inspired me. 😊
+If you decide to utilize these configurations, please make sure to give me some kudos as I have done below with the developers that inspired me. 😊

-### Theming
+## Theming

 Accents are as follows in accordance to [Sublime Text 3 Material Theme](https://github.com/equinusocio/material-theme):